By Dave Daniels, Kissimmee, Florida

 Celebrities have it, businesses have it, sports stars have it.
 We aren’t talking about the latest game box or scandal, we are talking brand.
 Think Donald Trump, Oprah Winfrey, Google.

-Professional Reputation Management creates a point of distinction.
+Professional Brand Management creates a point of distinction.
 It helps you stand apart from the crowd.
 No two grains of sand are exactly alike and no two personal brands are exactly alike.

 It’s all about You